-Some children grind their teeth or clench their jaw, especially during deep sleep or times of stress.
-The medical term for teeth grinding is 'bruxism'.
+Some children grind their teeth or clench their jaw, especially during sleep.
+The medical term for this is 'bruxism'.

 Why do children grind their teeth?